smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
 This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
 The examples in the folders already come with their own SDL library build files.
 Check each example app's `readme.md` file for more information on how to run the respective app.
 !@

+For more examples checkout the [SmartDeviceLink-Examples](https://github.com/SmartDeviceLink-Examples) GitHub organization.

+@![iOS]
+The [example weather app](https://github.com/SmartDeviceLink-Examples/example_weather_app_ios) uses the OpenWeather API to display a basic connected weather app with SDL UI.
+In addition, the [example navigation app](https://github.com/SmartDeviceLink-Examples/example_navigation_app_ios) uses the MapBox API to create a basic navigation app.
+@!

+!!!
+NOTE
+For these examples follow the setup instructions as outlined in their **README.md**.
+!!!

 @![iOS]
 ## Connecting to an Infotainment System
 ### Emulator